privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 In case you obtain a session pointer (and possibly the other values) in another way than via `start`, you can override the mapping functions to manually specify your mappings.
-For example, when you somewhere collected the necessary information to start an YIVI session in JavaScript variables, say `customQr` and `customFrontendRequest`, you can start this session by doing:
+For example, when you somewhere collected the necessary information to start an Yivi session in JavaScript variables, say `customQr` and `customFrontendRequest`, you can start this session by doing:

 ```javascript